 - 1. What kind of tools and systems are embedded in your design process?
 How easy or difficult is it to implement changes? - 2.
 What kind of manufacturing processes do you expect to scale your product?
 Do those facilities exist?
-Updated?
-Created from scratch? - 3.
+Do they need to be updated or created from scratch? - 3.
 What level of infrastructure exists, or needs to be created to support your innovation at scale? - 4.
 Have you defined your "ideal customer" characteristics?
 Do you anticipate being reactive to a wide audience, or proactive on a small one? - 5.
 Is your innovation a highly-customized and compromised solution for every customer?
 Or is it a highly-repeatable, standardized product offering sold in a consistent way? - 6.
 How well have you defined your market differentiation?
 How easy will it be to describe your innovation and its position as truly unique to prospective customers? - 7.
 How well have you described the outcomes your customers can expect from utilizing your product? - 8.
 Where will you scale?
-In what way?
+How will this positively impact California ratepayers and specifically disadvantaged and underserved communities?